NHeoShadow/obsidian-vault/All Notes/ReSA MAS 01.md

 presider: Charlwin "Aljon" P. Lee, CPA, CMA
 ReSA-subj: MS
 ---
+## Topic Proper
-## Preliminaries
+- Preliminaries
 	- There will be four meetings for MS:
 		- April 22
 			- MS-4701: MS Subject Overview
 			- MS-4702: Quantitative Techniques
 		- April 24
 			- MS-4703: Relevant Costing, Linear Programming, and Probability Analysis
 		- April 29
 			- MS-4704: Capital Budgeting
 		- May 14
 			- MS-4705: MS Summary Lecture (essential and salient points for all topics under MS)
 - MS-4701 (MS Subject Overview)
 	- **MS Syllabus for the October 2024 CPA License Examination**
 		- Note: that the official name is already Management Services (MS).
 The word "advisory" has been removed last October 2022 because the following topics were omitted: